Lifeng-Liang/DbEntry/doc/en/DataAccess/QuerySyntax.md

     .SelectDistinct();
 ````

-If all of above couldn¡¯t help you to solve your problem, your query is too complex.
+If all of above couldn't help you to solve your problem, your query is too complex.
 Please [Using SQL statement] to solve it.

 QueryRequired
 ----------